Basic Plotting#

 Questions:

-• How is albedo different in at the end of the simulation, relative to the begining of simulation?
+• How is albedo different at the end of the simulation, relative to the begining of simulation?

 • Where are the differences the largest?